 Ash Wednesday is a Christian holy day of prayer, fasting, and repentance.
 It marks the beginning of the season of Lent and derives its name from the placing of ashes on one’s forehead.
-Services are held in Snidow Chapel at noon and 9 p.m.
-Ashes on the Go are available several times during the day at various locations on campus.
+Services and ashes on the go are provided.

 The University of Lynchburg’s yearly celebration of its graduating students the evening before graduation.
 The service includes the awarding of honorary degrees, guest lecture, and music.

 Doggies in the Dell is held twice per year where faculty and staff bring their dogs for an afternoon of playtime on campus.

 Multiple times a year, a candlelight service is held to commemorate the sacredness of students being welcomed into the campus community as well as to signify their connection with the Divine and with other members of the community.

 A yearly tradition of lessons and carols, this event is a joint effort hosted by the Spiritual Life Center and the music department.